DarrenZal/Quartz/content/SemanticDensityPrinciple.md

 _Source: Sharma et al. (2024)_ This pivotal study introduces OG-RAG, enhancing LLMs by anchoring retrieval in domain-specific ontologies.

-- **Ontology Mapping and Hypergraph Construction**: Domain documents are transformed into ontology-mapped data, then structured as a hypergraph where hyperedges are clusters of factual knowledge.
+- **Ontology Mapping and Hypergraph Construction**: Domain documents are transformed into ontology-mapped data, then structured as a [[KnowledgeGraph|hypergraph]] where hyperedges are clusters of factual knowledge.
 This directly creates semantically dense representations.
 - **Optimized Retrieval**: An algorithm retrieves minimal hyperedge sets, providing precise, conceptually grounded context.
 This aligns with maximizing information content relative to computational resources (retrieval effort, context size).
 - **Empirical Results**: OG-RAG showed a 55% increase in accurate fact recall, 40% improvement in response correctness, and 30% faster context attribution versus baseline RAG.
 This empirically supports the benefits of high effective semantic density for AI.
 - **Factual Deduction**: Improved capabilities in factual deduction tasks, where LLMs used ontology-grounded context to infer new conclusions.
 This case directly illustrates the practical value of the Semantic Density Principle in AI.